Specy/specy-app/src/posts/being-a-psychologist-to-your-overthinking-llm.md

 # A little introduction

 When LLMs became mainstream years ago, people all over the world started using them to automate tasks, generate content, classify things, etc...
-People started becoming prompt engineers, trying to perfect their prompts and make the LLM do exactly what they wanted to achieve.
+People started becoming prompt engineers, perfecting their prompts to make the LLM do exactly what they wanted to achieve.

 But LLMs are stubborn and unreliable, so people started writing step-by-step instructions inside of a prompt, things like: